doobin/tic-tac-toe-client/README.md

 ## Development Process

-At the start of the project, I reviewed the requirements documentation (in full detail) and developed a game plan.
+At the start of the project, I reviewed the requirements documentation (in full detail) and developed a game plan accordingly.

 Game Plan